Agriculture, Nutrition, and Food Systems

 Credits: 0 or 4

 This course will introduce the disciplines of plant science and horticulture.
 Students will learn the fundamentals of plant structure and how cells, tissues, organs and whole plants develop and function.
 Students will then explore how environmental factors affect growth and development, and how humans manipulate them to produce horticultural crops: fruits, vegetables, flowers and landscape plants.
 Labs are designed to emphasize and reinforce the principles covered in lecture and will give students a hands-on introduction to horticulture.
-Special Fee.
 Lab.

 Attributes: Biological Science(Discovery); Discovery Lab Course